Margita Stefanović: Biography

 Margita Stefanović spent the last months of her life living in a homeless shelter in Voždovac.
 She was diagnosed to be HIV-positive, which she contracted through intravenous drug use.
-She died on 18 September 2002 (aged 43) at the Belgrade Hospital for Infective Diseases where she had been sequestered since August of the same year.
+She died of toxoplasmosis on 18 September 2002 at the Belgrade Hospital for Infective Diseases, where she had been sequestered since August of the same year.

 Other

 Magi played keyboards in Belgrade's band "The Glissers" 1995. and 1996.
 They performed on a weekly basis and released a CD "The Glissers Vol. 1" She also designed the cover for it.
 In 2019. it came out in vinyl form as an Album The Glissers.